 Are you using the standard version or the Cocoa version?

-#7 Updated by William Kyngesburye almost 11 years ago
+#7 Updated by William Kyngesburye over 14 years ago

 Here's a possibility: the font selection now uses the system font dialog:

 On Mac, native dialogs are now used when calling show, open, or exec on a QFileDialog, QColorDialog, QPrintDialog, or QFontDialog (i.e not only when using the static functions)